Defining Extended Detection and Response (XDR)

 Automatic Disruption of Advanced Cyberattacks

 XDR leverages high-quality security signals and built-in automation to detect ongoing cyberattacks.
 It can automatically take action, like isolating compromised devices and user accounts to thwart attackers.
-This means organizations can lower risks, minimize the impact of incidents, and make the cleanup process a lot easier for their security professionals.
+This means organizations can reduce risks, lessen the impact of incidents, and make cleanup easier for their security professionals.

 Cyberattack Chain Visibility